srid/learning-fsharp/01 First Program.md

 # First Program

 I came across[^osl] the [[Memstate]] library (after reading about CQRS and eventsourcedb), which seemed very similar to `acid-state` on Haskell world, but based on CQRS and in the dotnet world.
-This would be a perfect candidate for a single-user full-stack web app project, and as a replacement of LiteDB.
+This would be a perfect candidate for a single-user [[Full-stack web development]] project, and as a replacement of LiteDB.

 There were *no* examples for it in F#, however.
 So I bootstrapped a new dotnet console project and decided to get something working by referencing memstate's tests.